 The Hebrew word Hanukkah (chanukah, Strong’s #2598) means “dedication.”
 Just as the temple was dedicated after it had been defiled, we can take this time to repent and ask God to cleanse us of the things that defile us.
 This is not a one-time thing.
 The Gospels twice describe a time when Yeshua entered the Temple and drove out those who were defiling it.

 Although not specifically mentioned, it was very likely at Hanukkah that the angel Gabriel visited the Virgin Mary.
 The birth of Yeshua did not occur on December 25 (I will write about that later), but rather at the Feast of Tabernacles in the fall.
 This places his conception in the winter during Hanukkah.
 How appropriate that the Light of the World (John 8:12) would be conceived during the Festival of Lights, and then come to tabernacle among us (John 1:14) at the Feast of Tabernacles!

-How can we celebrate Hanukkah in the Hebrew Roots Movement?
+How can we celebrate Hanukkah in the Messianic Movement?

 The most traditional way to celebrate Hanukkah is by lighting a special menorah called a “hanukkiah.”
 This menorah has nine candles, one of which is used to light the other eight during the eight nights of Hanukkah.
 On the first night, light just one candle.
 On the second night, light two candles, and continue in this manner until all eight candles are lit.
 This is to commemorate the single jar of oil that lasted for the eight days.

 Enjoy some Hanukkah music.
 One of my favorite, very worshipful Hanukkah songs is by Marty Goetz, just called Chanukah and recorded on a CD called Psalm Enchanted Evening.
 You will enjoy the CD, but it is pretty hard to find.
 Sometimes you can find it on eBay.
 You can also see a YouTube video here.